open-telemetry/community/assets.md

   other assets on
 - Admin: Juraci Paixão Kröhling @jpkrohling and OTel TC via the mailing list address

+### GitHub-hosted runners

+We have the ability to create pay-as-you-go GitHub runners for
+- Linux x64
+- Linux ARM64
+- Windows x64
+- Windows ARM64

+with various computing power
+- 2-core
+- 4-core
+- 8-core
+- 16-core
+- 32-core
+- 64-core

+In particular, we have created a 4-core Linux ARM64 runner named `otel-linux-arm64` with a concurrency limit of 20 jobs that repositories can use as needed.
+In order to get access to this runner, please open a community issue noting which repositories you would like to use this runner on.

 ### Grafana organization for SIG Security

 Link: https://grafana.com/orgs/otelsigsecurity